Experienced Employment Attorneys Serving the Philadelphia Area

 Unfair Treatment at Work?
 You May Have a Claim for Employment Discrimination

-If you have been mistreated at work, denied a promotion, suspended, or fired due to race, sex, religious beliefs, age, sexual orientation, or a disability, you may have a claim for employment discrimination.
-At Silver & Silver, our experienced team of wrongful termination attorneys is dedicated to helping our clients in Philadelphia, Delaware County, and Montgomery County see the justice and compensation they deserve when it comes to employment discrimination.
+If you have been mistreated at work, denied a promotion, suspended, or fired due to your race, sex, religious beliefs, age, sexual orientation, or disability, you may have a claim for employment discrimination.
+At Silver & Silver, our experienced team of wrongful termination attorneys is dedicated to helping our clients in Delaware County, Montgomery County, and throughout the Philadelphia, PA, area see the justice and compensation they deserve when it comes to employment discrimination.

-There are currently many laws in place in Montgomery County, Delaware County, and Philadelphia, PA that protect your rights as a worker, such as the Family and Medical Leave Act, which allows up to 12 weeks of unpaid time off from work for certain workers, under certain circumstances.
+There are currently many laws in place that protect your rights as a worker, such as the Family and Medical Leave Act, which allows up to 12 weeks of unpaid time off from work for certain workers under certain circumstances.

 You’re also protected by the Pennsylvania Wage Payment and Collection Law, which regulates how and when an employer must pay employees.
-Employers frequently fail to understand their responsibility under these laws and fail to follow them properly, and because of this, you need a skilled employment attorney to bring light to their failure to follow the law.
+Employers frequently fail to understand their responsibility under these laws and neglect their duty to follow them properly, and because of this, you need a skilled employment attorney to hold them responsible for following the law.

-What’s more, it’s also unlawful for your employer to take action against you for making a good faith complaint in regards to your race, gender, age, or religious beliefs, or speaking on behalf of a co-worker who was discriminated against for any of those reasons as well.
+Additionally, it’s unlawful for your employer to take action against you for making a good faith complaint in regard to your race, gender, age, or religious beliefs, or speaking on behalf of a co-worker who was discriminated against for any of those reasons, as well.

-Our Philadelphia Area Employment Attorneys Are Here To Help
+Our Delaware County Employment Attorneys Are Here to Help

 Click here to Read More